 The date and time are not in the image.

 - The shooting date and time do not appear in the image.
 The date and time are recorded in the image data as shooting information.
-When you print photos, this information can be used to include the date and time ().
+When printing, you can imprint the date and time in the picture, using the date and time recorded in the shooting information ().

 [###] is displayed.